decko-commons/decko/card/mod/follow/README.md

-# Notify
+# Follow

-Follow cards, get notified when they change.
+Follow sets cards, get notified when any card in the set changes.

 ## Sets